- Fully legal

 For medical card holders and rec users = Up to 12 plants per person.

-Michigan has medical marijuana reciprocity, and so recognizes and honors medical marijuana cards from other states.
+Michigan has medical marijuana reciprocity and recognizes and honors medical marijuana cards from other states.

 A Michigan medical marijuana card is valid in other states with medical marijuana reciprocity and a functioning medical cannabis program.